Constraining supermassive primordial black holes with magnetically induced gravitational waves: Constraints on supermassive primordial black holes

-{\bf{Constraints on supermassive primordial black holes.}} Let us see now how one can constrain the abundances of such supermassive PBHs using the aforementioned GW portal.
+Let us see now how one can constrain the abundances of such supermassive PBHs using the aforementioned GW portal.
 Interestingly enough, one can set an upper bound on $\Omega_\mathrm{PBH,f}$ by accounting for the contribution of the GWs to the effective number of extra neutrino species $\Delta N_\mathrm{eff}$.
 In particular, one can translate the upper bound from Planck for the amplitude of GWs today, namely that $\Omega_\mathrm{GW}(\eta_0)\leq 10^{-6}$~\cite{Caprini:2018mtu,Planck:2018vyg}, to an upper bound on $\Omega_\mathrm{PBH,f}$.